If you want to get a better idea about how much real content marketing will cost your organization, look no further.

 Crafting a successful content marketing strategy requires several processes working dynamically to maximize your ROI.
 Below is Vertical Measures’ process for developing a winning content marketing strategy – this should provide an idea of how much it might cost your organization to implement.

-What follows below is the process Vertical Measures outlines when developing campaigns for ourselves as well as on behalf of our cliens.
-And as a reminder, cost is very relevant to the scope, size, timing, and complexity of each situation, so use this only as a guideline to understand where you might fall within the spectrum.
+**Remember, cost is very relevant to the scope, size, timing, and complexity of each campaign, so use this blog post only as a guideline to understand where you might fall within the spectrum.

 How much does content research cost?